rperezsacardo/lab-file-upload/README.md

 ### Iteration 3 | Comments

 Posts have comments attached to them.
-Create the Comment model as a subdocument of the Post.
+Create the `Comment` model as a subdocument of the `Post`.
+You can read more about subdocuments in the [mongoose documentation](https://mongoosejs.com/docs/subdocs.html).

 A comment _can_ have images attached to it, but not all do.